spcarte/IMAC_Substructuring_ShortCourse/README.md

 # IMAC XLIV Substructuring ShortCourse
 This respository contains the course content and sample code for the IMAC XLIV substructuring shortcourse.
+The files are organized as:

+- The __FBS_Example_Book__ folder contains the FBS examples.
+The Jupyter notebooks (the .ipynb files) are the example scripts.
+Alternatively, the FBS examples can be reviewed [here](https://spcarte.github.io/IMAC_Substructuring_ShortCourse/).
+- ...

 ## Additional Helpful Information
 The examples in the [SDynPy](https://sandialabs.github.io/sdynpy/examples.html) and [pyFBS](https://pyfbs.readthedocs.io/en/master/theory/theory.html) documentation may provide additional helpful information on dynamic substructuring.
 While these examples show how to use the different Python packages, they also provide a significant amount of theoretical content for substructuring, the virtual point transformation, and transfer path analysis.